-During my round trip through Israel, I visited, among other places, Tel Aviv.
-Other places I’ve visited are Jerusalem, the Dead Sea, the Sea of Galilee and Tiberias.
+During my round trip through Israel, I visited Tel Aviv, Jerusalem, the Dead Sea, the Sea of Galilee and Tiberias.
 In this article, I will tell you some more about the places Tel Aviv, Jaffa and Netanya.

 Comparing to Jerusalem, the capital of Israel, Tel Aviv is a more modern city and the financial center of the country.
 For tourists who are looking for a holiday with beaches and nice weather, Tel Aviv is the perfect place.
 From here, you can take some day trips to the Dead Sea or Jerusalem.
 Although I haven’t seen much of Tel Aviv, I could take a good glimpse of the ambiance in the city.

 During my time in the city, I’ve visited the Rabin Square, which is a large public city square in the center of Tel Aviv.
 Here you can find, among other things, the city hall building.
 The square was designed in 1964 by the architects Yaski and Alexandroni and since that time, the square has had several names.
 Since 1995 the square was renamed Rabin Square, named after Yitzhak Rabin who was murdered at that place on the 4th of November that year.